GuibLuis/credit-api/README.md

 It has two different uses on the same (and only) route.
 It returns the three best credit offers from institutions if all parameter values are provided — or fewer, if no full matches are found.

-CPFs available:
-* 111.111.111-11
-* 123.123.123.12
-* 222.222.222.22

-More about the routes and general information in: (will add the url here if/when i deploy it online, you can use the local one instead)

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file